-Global internet of things (IoT) healthcare market size is expected to reach $267.6 billion by 2023, according to P&S Market Research.
+Global internet of things (IoT) healthcare market size is expected to reach $267.6 billion by 2023, according to P&S Intelligence.

 The market is mainly driven by the growing need for remote patient monitoring services, growing demand for advanced healthcare information systems, increasing prevalence of chronic and lifestyle associated diseases, growing demand for mHealth technologies, and increasing support from government organizations.